-- (a) in the directors' opinion, there are reasonable grounds to believe that the Company and the Group will be able to pay its debts as and when they become due and payable; - (b) in the directors' opinion, the attached financial statements and notes thereto are in accordance with the Companies Act 1997, including compliance with generally accepted accounting practice in Papua New Guinea and giving a true and fair view of the financial position and performance of the Company and the Group.
+- (a) in the directors' opinion, there are reasonable grounds to believe that the Company is a going concern and the Company and the Group will be able to pay its debts as and when they become due and payable; - (b) in the directors' opinion, the attached financial statements and notes thereto are in accordance with the Companies Act 1997, including compliance with generally accepted accounting practice in Papua New Guinea and giving a true and fair view of the financial position and performance of the Company and the Group; - (c) to the best of the knowledge of the directors, the Company has not engaged in any activities which materially contravene laws and regulations; - (d) directors have declared all material interests in contracts involving the Company and refrained from voting on matters in which they were materially interested; - (e) in the directors' opinion, the Company has made all endeavours to ensure the equitable treatment of shareholders; and. - (f) the directors have conducted a review of the internal controls which cover financial, operational, environmental and social compliance and risk management and are satisfied the controls are appropriate.